Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 Non-Cancerous Causes

 Most individuals experiencing fecal incontinence do not have cancer.
+According to systematic review data, non-cancer etiologies predominate in community-based fecal incontinence.
 Other common causes include:

-- Chronic Diarrhea: Persistent diarrhea can overwhelm the anal sphincter's ability to retain stool.
+- Chronic Diarrhea: Persistent diarrhea can overwhelm the anal sphincter's ability to retain stool, as NIH research identifies bowel disturbances as a strong independent risk factor for FI.

 - Inflammatory Bowel Disease (IBD): Conditions like Crohn's disease and ulcerative colitis can lead to inflammation and damage in the digestive tract, resulting in incontinence.